PrEP streaks. Test history. Encounter logs. Built for gay and bi men.

 Your most intimate health data is designed to stay on your iPhone.
 No XtrkR accounts, no in-app analytics, no third-party SDKs.
 Not even crash reporting — though you can optionally share diagnostics from Settings if you choose to.
 I have no technical access to the health records you store.

 All data stored locally via Apple's SwiftData.
-Deleting the app deletes everything.
+Deleting the app deletes your health data.

 AES-256-GCM encrypted backups.
 Only you have the password.

-The only automatic network calls are Apple's StoreKit for purchases and MapKit for geocoding when you add a location.
+The only automatic network calls are Apple services: StoreKit for purchases, MapKit geocoding to resolve place names for locations you add, and iCloud sync of anonymous tip totals.
 No analytics, no ad pings, no servers I run.
 Diagnostics from Settings are off unless you turn them on.

 App-switcher snapshot is blanked.
 Content blurs during screen recording or AirPlay mirroring.
-Notification previews and lock-screen widgets stay sanitized. iOS doesn’t let any app block screenshots — so we don’t claim to.
+Notification previews and lock-screen widgets stay sanitized. iOS doesn’t let any app block screenshots — so I don’t claim to.

 72-hour SLA on privacy concerns at abuse@xtrkrapp.com.
 Explicit takedown channel for anyone affected by content in the app.